Non responsive and refractory coeliac disease

 Refractory coeliac disease is estimated to affect around two to five percent of people with coeliac disease.
 In most cases, refractory coeliac disease is diagnosed in people over the age of 50.

 Diagnosis of refractory coeliac disease should be conducted in a specialist centre where further tests will be conducted.
+Your GP can refer you to the correct specialists.

 Because refractory coeliac disease is so rare, there have been limited studies on it.
-In addition to the gluten-free diet, drug treatments may be needed such as steroids, immunosuppressive drugs, chemotherapy or a combination of these.
+In addition to the gluten free diet, drug treatments may be needed such as steroids, immunosuppressive drugs, chemotherapy or a combination of these.

 The treatment chosen will need to be closely monitored by the specialist healthcare team.

-Even if you are not responding to the gluten-free diet, it’s essential that you continue to follow a strict gluten-free diet to prevent further ongoing symptoms and future complications.
+Even if you are not responding to the gluten free diet, it’s essential that you continue to follow a strict gluten free diet to prevent further ongoing symptoms and future complications.

 Regular reviews with your dietitian are important to make sure that you’re getting all the nutrients that you need and that your diet is well balanced.